ChickenKyiv/recipe-antd/local.md

 Localization, globalization, internationalization - do these words sound a bit the same to you?
 A lot of people think like that.
-Our goal with this newsletter is to understand the differences and find the way to "spread tech to global markets".
+Our goal with this newsletter is to understand the differences and find a way to "spread tech to global markets".
 I'll be happy if my knowledge will help to share the message of your brand globally.

 GILT(globalization, internationalization, localization, Translation) - all these things are business activities for me.
 And yes, they should be incorporated into online projects.
 Why?
-Because Internet is shifting borders and giving to people that thinking about the big picture, since there are a lot of opportunities.
+Because the Internet is shifting borders and giving to people with a big picture in mind a lot of opportunities.

 There are tons of examples, when a product, that was selling not well locally, goes wild at some other country.
 Usually, it happens unintentionally.
 But smart companies can aim for this piece of a pie.
 Because money never sleeps and speaks different languages.

-If you can't find investments in the US, you may try to launch your product in China, India or OAE.
+If you can't find investments in the US, you may try to launch your product in China, India or UAE.

 The simple game went viral in Turkey only because they had a hard political race and this game adapted to this situation and introduced 2 teams, named after different parties.

 One social network failed locally 8years ago but works awesome in developing countries in Africa.
-They have found the way to fight local con-artists with fake profiles.
+They have found a way to fight local con-artists with fake profiles.

 One Math teacher gets > 70% of his money from India because his content and study program have been optimized to mobile devices.
 And due to the lack of local teachers - he is rocking there.